AlanKrajina/JS-learn/C#.md

 - The public keyword is an access modifier, which is used to set the access level/visibility for classes, fields, methods and properties.

+To achieve "Encapsulation" - which is the process of making sure that "sensitive" data is hidden from users.
+This is done by declaring fields as PRIVATE.

 - we can use SETTERS and GETTERS